-Coronavirus India tracker: The number of people who have tested positive for Covid-19 in India has crossed 29.75 lakh and the country has the third highest coronavirus cases in the world, besides being the biggest epicenter of Covid-19 cases in Asia.
-For the past 10 days, more than 55,000 cases have been reported in India every day.
-On August 22, India saw its highest single-day spike with 69,878 new cases being reported.
+Coronavirus India tracker: The number of people who have tested positive for Covid-19 in India has crossed 83.64 lakh while the country continues to have the second highest number of coronavirus cases in the world after the United States of America.
+For the past 10 days, more than 38,000 cases have been reported in India every day.
+On September 17, India saw its highest single-day spike with 97,894 new cases being reported.
 Thirty-five of the country's 36 states and Union Territories have reported Covid-19 cases so far.
 Only Lakshadweep has not reported any case so far.

 The scale of this health emergency is such that a country inhabited by nearly 1.3 billion people had been under a severe lockdown from March 25 till May end.
 This was by far the biggest lockdown in the world.
 However, with cases continuing to rise, states after states have gradually started going back to the lockdown phase to restrict the spread of the viral infection.

 This health emergency has put immense pressure on the country's healthcare system and the economy has been severely disrupted.
 The International Monetary Fund has predicted that India's GDP growth for 2020-21 will fall to 1.9 per cent, while the global economy is expected to suffer a loss of $9 trillion.